 Argentina’s German Lauro produced the most significant performance of the final day of competition of the 48th edition of the South American Championships (38th female edition) in Cartagena de Indias, Colombia, on Sunday (7).

-Lauro, sixth at the London 2012 Olympic Games and the South American record holder, won the Shot Put with a 20.87m performance, setting a new Championship record.
+Lauro, sixth at the London 2012 Olympic Games and the South American record-holder, won the shot put with a 20.87m performance, setting a championship record.

 The 29-year-old from Trenque Lauquen was, not surprisingly, very pleased with his effort.